 Todd Minerson, Global Co-Chair

-Todd Minerson is Executive Director of White Ribbon in Canada.
+Todd Minerson currently works for UNICEF Canada.
 Minerson has spent the past 19 years working in gender justice, HIV/AIDS prevention, anti-poverty work, housing and homelessness, and with youth.
 He has worked on gender-based violence prevention all around the world, and is a member of the UN Secretary General’s Network of Men Ending Violence Against Women, and the UN Women Global Civil Society Advisory Group.